Arthur "Bugs" Baer: Personal life

 Baer married twice.
-His first wife, Marjorie Cassidy, died suddenly after the birth of his daughter.
-His second wife, Louise Andrews, mother of his son, was a Ziegfeld Follies girl who became one of the first fund-raisers for heart disease research.
+His first wife, Marjorie Cassidy, died from typhoid fever two years after their first Arthura "Atra" was born.
+His second wife, Louise Andrews, mother of his son, Arthur Bugs Baer, Jr., was a Ziegfeld Follies girl who became one of the first fund-raisers for heart disease research.
 She was president-elect of the American Heart Association on her death from heart illness in 1950.